spdk/spdk/doc/jsonrpc.md

 ----------------------- | -------- | ----------- | -----------
 name                    | Required | string      | SPDK subsystem name

-SPDK subsystems whose current configuration can be retrieved by get_subsystem_config are the following:
+SPDK subsystems whose current configuration is retrievable by the get_subsystem_config method return the config_retrievable key by true in the get_subsystems method.
-* bdev
-* iscsi
-* nbd
-* nvmf
-* vhost

 ### Response